pikvm/pikvm/docs/webrtc.md

 To implement this, the PiKVM checks which of the network interfaces is used for the default gateway, and also tries to find out your external address using the Google [STUN](https://en.wikipedia.org/wiki/STUN) server.
-This is necessary when using [Tailscale](tailscale.md) or so that you can connect to your PiKVM from the external Internet, since simply forwarding ports 80 and 443 for WebRTC is not enough - it requires a direct connection.
+This is necessary when using [Tailscale](tailscale.md) or so that you can connect to your PiKVM from the external Internet.

 If you don't like using Google (it was chosen as the default for reliability reasons) for this purpose, you can choose [any other STUN server](https://www.voip-info.org/stun/) at your discretion, or set up your own.